diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 As before, specify the workflow output folder to `intermediates`.
 A `bionano` folder will be automatically created under that.

 The Bionano tool is prone to hanging if the memory requirements are not met.
 Therefore, make sure it is running on a large memory instance, such as the `mem3_ssd1_x32` instance.
 The app is configured to aggressively time out if it does not complete in under 6 hours.
 If this happens, rerun the analysis on a larger memory instance.
-Remember that you can always ask your doubts in the Slack channel.
+Remember that you can always ask your doubts in the [Slack channel](https://genomeark.slack.com/archives/CE7FU8YAC).

 Once the app completes, the output should look smilar as follows:
 ```
 fArcCen1
 ├── assembly_vgp_standard_1.6
+│   ├── edited_reads
+│   │   └── ...
+│   ├── evaluation
+│   │   └── ...
+│   ├── genomescope
+│   │   └── ...
 │   └── intermediates
 │       ├── bionano
 │       │   ├── bn_pre_cut_projected_ngs_coord_annotations.bed